Dori Jones Yang, author

 In 1995, she began writing books: business, children’s, young adult, oral history.
 Her first book, Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time, reached several bestseller lists and is still selling well.
 Her historical novels.
 Daughter of Xanadu and Son of Venice, tell a story of cross-cultural romance: something she knows about personally!
 Her first children's book, The Secret Voice of Gina Zhang, won two awards.
 Her 2017 children's book, The Forbidden Temptation of Baseball, for readers 10 and up, won eight awards.

 At Princeton, she studied writing with John McPhee.
 In Seattle, her mentor is novelist and nature writer Brenda Peterson.
-She earned two certificates in fiction writing from University of Washington and is studying memoir writing with Brooke Warner and Linda Joy Myers.
+She earned two certificates in fiction writing from University of Washington and studied memoir writing with Brooke Warner and Linda Joy Myers.

 Dori speaks Mandarin Chinese and has dabbled in French, Cantonese, Japanese, Spanish, German, Italian, and Malay.
 She also seeks joy in playing music, including piano, violin, cello, and the Chinese zither, called the guzheng.
 She has traveled widely throughout the world, including Mongolia, Tibet, and the Silk Road.

-She loves speaking to libraries, classes, women's groups, and book clubs about her books.
+She loves speaking to libraries, schools, women's groups, and book clubs about her books.
 She is a member of the team of authors featured on Online Author Visits.
 To inquire about scheduling a class visit or skype meeting, please see Contact page.